Šenkovec

 The village of Šenkovec has its own elementary school and kindergarten, as well as a sports hall and library.
 The pulmonology department of the Čakovec County Hospital is located in the Ksajpa neighbourhood of Šenkovec.
 There are two chapels in the municipality – the Holy Trinity Chapel in Šenkovec and the Saint Florian Chapel in Knezovec.
 The old Saint Jelena Chapel in Šenkovec is a listed building.

 History

 The DVD "EKO Međimurje" was founded there in 1959.

 Geography

-The municipality of Šenkovec is located in the central part of Međimurje County and has an area of 9.18 km².
-It is the third smallest municipality in Međimurje County and makes up 1.26% of the total area of the County.
+The municipality of Šenkovec is located in the central part of Međimurje County and has an area of 9.18 km^{2}.
+It is the third smallest municipality in Međimurje County and makes up 1.26% of the total area of the county.

 Demographics

 In the 2021 census, the municipality had a population of 2,708 in the following settlements: